730 Campus Crisis and Emergency Management

 1. Volunteers should be directed to the EOC or a central location for registration and assignment.
 During the registration process, volunteers will be required to provide some form of reliable identification.

-2. A volunteer log should be maintained which will reflect the name, address, date of birth, driver’s license or social security number, any particular skill of each volunteer, the name of the supervisor to whom they are assigned, and the number of the identification card issued to the volunteer.
+2. A volunteer log should be maintained to include the name, address, date of birth, driver’s license or social security number, any particular skill of each volunteer, the name of the supervisor to whom they are assigned, and the number of the identification card issued to the volunteer.
 Access to this information should be limited to certain personnel and safeguarded at all times.

 3. If practical, each volunteer will sign a standard Volunteer Release Form and be issued an identification card that will be affixed to their outer clothing.